-- First, find several sources.
+1) First, find several sources.
 Use different authors and publishers.
 Using a diverse number of resources will help you develop the best overall meaning.
-It will show a general historical meaning for the symbol.
+It will show a general historical significance for the symbol.
 Bestiaries are rich sources for this type of data (see below for information about this source).

 - The Dictionary of Greek and Roman Mythology, David Kravitz, 1975

 - Bulfinch’s Mythology, Illustrated Edition, Thomas Bulfinch 1978 Edition